urban-toolkit/autark/README.md

 # utk-v2
-Reimplementation of UTK using WebGPU and DuckDB.
+A redesign of UTK's map component as a standalone lib, using WebGPU.